n-hoffman/Azure-Immutable-Backups/README.md

 # Immutable-Container-Copy-VM
 These sample scripts will copy data into an Azure storage account.
 The storage account container is meant to have a time-based immutable retention policy.
 The intent is to create a safety copy of a VM disks, SQL BDs, etc to protect from deletion of Azure resources by a malicious actor.
 This could compliment an existing BCDR strategy.
-Additional logic would be required to purge older backups that fall out of retention, I will add sample code for this soon.
+Additional logic would be required to purge older backups that fall out of retention, I will add sample code for this soon.In addition the script, Azure-Immutable-Copy-SQL.ps1, stores user credentials which is not recommended.
+A better option would be to leverage Azure Key Vault to store those secrets.

 Files in this Project so far: